mr-jamz/excercism/README.md

 # excercism
- An overview of the exercism assignments I have completed in various coding languages
+ Automated backups of solutions completed on exercism.org